ai2cm/buildenv/README.md

 - Provides a set of tools for working with a system that uses modules in `moduleTools.sh`.
 - Provides functionality to issue errors and warnings in `machineEnvironment.sh`.

-# Usage
+## Usage
 The functionality of `buildenv` is typically accessed from a shell script as in the bash script below.
+Depending on the use-case, this repository can simply be cloned or sub-moduled into a working environment.

 ```bash
 #!/bin/bash